ryan-hami/Mp4-To-CCC/README.md

 ## Info
 Fork of [Mp4-To-Srt](https://github.com/Nachtwind1/Mp4-To-Srt).
 This adds color from the video into the closed captions.

+Initially I just wanted to add color support then make a pull request, but at this point I don't think there's a line of code I haven't rewritten, so it has been detached.
+Also the original version constructs captions that render much faster, so it would be a disservice to implement these additions.
+Furthermore, this script is written for a different file format entirely which drastically changes how it is used.

 Originally I exported the closed captions as json because looking at how YouTube stores subtitles internally they are json files.
 Specifically I used this video as reference: [rainbow caption video](https://youtu.be/Cc2nkx77U24).
 You can get the subtitles by opening the Network tab of Inspect, and filtering for the `youtube.com/api/timedtext` request.
 Having done some research, they now export as `.ytt`, but it is a little buggier.

 To test the subtitles I used the popular strategy of capturing requests with Telerik Fiddler and overriding the response with my generated caption file.
 This technique is described in the README of [this repo](https://github.com/arcusmaximus/YTSubConverter) under `Testing on PC`.